Ultimate Guide to Square Foot Gardening

 Yes, crop rotation should still be followed in square foot gardening to prevent soil-borne diseases and to ensure the best yield for the plants.

-Can vining plants be grown in a square foot garden?
+How do I grow vining plants in a square foot garden?

 Yes, vining plants like pole beans and winter squash can be grown in a square foot garden by training them to grow up a trellis or support system placed at the back of the square.